Chase (video game): Gameplay

 Chase is played on a two-dimensional rectangular grid.
 The objective of the game is to escape from a number of robots, which have been programmed to kill the player.

 The game is turn-based.
-In the original game, the player character starts at a randomly selected location.
+In the original game, the player character starts in a random location.
 In some derivative versions, such as the GNOME version, the player starts at the centre of the grid.
-The robots start at randomly selected locations on the grid.
-Every time the player character moves a square in any direction (horizontally, vertically, or diagonally), each robot moves one square closer to their new location, in whichever direction is the shortest path.
+The robots start in random locations on the grid.
+Every time the player character moves in any direction (horizontally, vertically, or diagonally), each robot moves one square closer to their new location, in whichever direction is the shortest path to the player.
 If the player character collides with a robot, they die and the game ends.

 The player attempts to survive by causing the robots to kill themselves by colliding with other objects on the map.
 There are two major ways this occurs.
 In earlier versions derived from Chase!, there are a number of deadly objects on the map that will kill either the robots or the player.
 In later versions derived from robots, the map is initially clear and these hazards are created when two robots collide to create a pile of rubble.
 In either case, the player is attempting to move in such a way to cause the robots to collide with each other or stationary obstacles.

-The player can also teleport into a randomly selected location in cases where escape is otherwise impossible.
+The player can also teleport to a random location in cases where escape is otherwise impossible.
 Teleportation counts as a move, and the robots will respond by moving towards the new location.
-Because the location is randomly selected, it is possible that the player teleports right into the path of a robot.
-In some versions of the game, there is a "safe teleport" feature which the player may use a limited number of times (for instance once per level) and there may also be a close-range weapon which kills all robots within the immediate vicinity, the use of which would be limited in a similar way.
+Since the location is randomly selected, it is possible for the player to teleport right into the path of a robot.
+In some versions of the game, there is a "safe teleport" feature which the player may use a limited number of times (for instance once per level) and there may also be a close-range weapon that kills all robots within the immediate vicinity, the use of which would be limited in a similar way.

-A few versions also add a tank, which is not killed when colliding with the other objects and is deadly to all objects.
-It otherwise acts like the other robots.
+A few versions also add a tank, which is not destroyed when colliding with other objects and acts similarly to the other robots.

 The game is won when all of the robots are destroyed.
 In modern versions, this normally results in the game proceeding to another level with more robots.
 Traditionally, the number of robots increases by ten each level.